-Even though Balkan wines are often overlooked there are unique and excellent wines worth discovering.
+Even though Balkan wines are often overlooked, a wine-making renaissance is happening, and we discovered several unique and excellent wines.

 Tamjanika white wine from Serbia, Graševina from Croatia, Krstač from Montenegro are some of the whites that accompanied our seafood dishes.

-As you feast on typical Balkan cuisine be sure to sip on wines from the local native grapes.
+As you feast on Balkan food, be sure to sip on wines made from the local grapes.

-Despite a strong culture of rakija and winemaking, beers remain popular across the Balkan peninsula.
+Despite a strong culture of Rakia and winemaking, beers remain popular across the Balkan peninsula.
 Each country offers its national beer with pride.

 You will find Niksicko beer, a pale lager, in Montenegro, produced in the town of Niksic since 1896.
-This beer was one of Claire’s favorites in the Balkans.
+This beer is one of Claire’s favorites in the Balkans.

 While in Serbia, you will find Jelen and Lav the two most popular beers.
-Claire preferred Jelen, a pale lager, which she thought had more character to the Lav, the other pale lager.
+Claire preferred Jelen, a pale lager that she thought had more character, to Lav, another pale lager.

-The beers in Bulgaria are mostly light lagers with Kamenitza brewed in Plovdiv and Pirinsko, brewed in Blagoevgrad in the Pirin Mountain.
+The beers in Bulgaria are mostly light lagers with Kamenitza brewed in Plovdiv and Pirinsko, brewed in Blagoevgrad in the Pirin Mountains.

 In Macedonia, Скопско or Skopsko is the most popular brand brewed in the capital, Skopje.

 Albania doesn’t have a strong beer culture though Korca and Birra Tirana are some of the beers you’ll easily come across.